christauwicyeza/old_project/README.md

 ## Introduction

 Our project is a task manager application designed to help individuals or teams organize, track, and manage their tasks efficiently.
 Whether you're a solo freelancer juggling multiple projects or a team collaborating on a complex assignment, our task manager provides a user-friendly interface to streamline your workflow.
-With features like task creation, organization, tracking, collaboration, and notifications, you can stay on top of your tasks and boost your productivity.
+With features like task creation, organization, tracking, and collaboration you can stay on top of your tasks and boost your productivity.

 ## Getting Started